vitadisplays/puppet-oxid/README.markdown

 Updates an existing oxid shop.
 Oxid offers update/upgrade packages.
 These packages have to unpack and some archive directories have to copy to shop directory.
 A script have to be executed to run the update process.
 The update process can not complete without user actions.
 This module offer a solution to complete the update process without user actions.
-The run_cli.php will be overitten with a new unattended class defintion, to answer the questions in the update process.
+A new unattended run_cli.php script custom UI class defintion will be used, to answer the questions in the update process.
 Also you can only run the sql files for update.
-This is usefully, because sometimes the update process in cli mode does not work correctly with sql files.
+This is usefully, because sometimes the update process in cli mode does not execute correctly the sql files.

-Updates to UTF8 is not supported by this define!
-Attention on utf8_mode changes.

-This will also update the config.inc.php and .htaccess file and make a file check.
+This will also update the config.inc.php and .htaccess file, make a file check and make a view update, if set.

 ```puppet
 oxid::update { "oxid448To465"